In order to preserve a beneficiary’s rights and interest in an estate or a trust, the Trustee has the following duties:

 - Duty to invest prudently

-If a beneficiary feels they have not gotten enough information or question whether the executor or trustee is biased against them, we assist them in enforcing their rights and making sure that all of the above duties are scrupulously followed.
+If a beneficiary feels they have not received enough information or question whether the executor or trustee is biased against them, we assist them in enforcing their rights and making sure that all of the above duties are scrupulously followed.
 Families frequently splinter into factions and these emotional conflicts may interfere with the appropriate management of a trust or estate.
 This can be especially true in blended families with step-parents.